tel: +48 888 99 98 98

 Want a better price?

-Give us a call tel: +48 22 499 98 98 or get in touch through contact form on our website.
-You can check the power as well as the shape of neodymium magnet in our force calculator magnetic calculator
+Give us a call tel: +48 22 499 98 98 or contact us through form on the contact page.
+You can check the power as well as the appearance of magnet in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.